secretstartups/handbook/content/handbook/security/product-security/application-security/inventory.md

 Automation is a key aspect of our work, and GitLab is no exception.

-The AppSec Inventory is a private GitLab project to identify and track all projects, components, and dependencies important to us.
-The project is available at [https://gitlab.com/gitlab-com/gl-security/engineering-and-research/inventory](https://gitlab.com/gitlab-com/gl-security/engineering-and-research/inventory) to GitLab team members.
-The Inventory is built using this [CLI tool](https://gitlab.com/gitlab-com/gl-security/engineering-and-research/gib/).
+The AppSec Inventory is a private GitLab project to identify and track all projects, components, and dependencies important to us. xtThe project is available at [https://gitlab.com/gitlab-com/gl-security/product-security/inventory](https://gitlab.com/gitlab-com/gl-security/product-security/inventory) to GitLab team members.
+The Inventory is built using this [CLI tool](https://gitlab.com/gitlab-com/gl-security/product-security/gib/).

 Not all projects are important, and we certainly don't want to monitor projects that are POCs, demos, or tests.
 That's why we need to categorize the projects created by GitLab team members, understand their nature, and make decisions at scale.